Andrea Gurtner

 Andrea Gurtner (born 1 February 2001) is an Austrian women's football goalkeeper who playsin the Turkish Super League for Trabzonspor and the Austria national team.

 Early years in sport

 Gurtner started playing football at FC Brunau in 2008.
 In 2011, she moved to WSV ATSV Ranshofen, and the next year to ATSV Laab.
 In 2015, she was with SB Raiffesien Geretsberg and Union Kleinmünchen.

 Club career

 Gurtner moved to Altenmarkt in 2018, and the next year to FK Austria Wien.
 After a brief stay at FC Wacker Innsbruck, she transferred to UD Tenerife in Spain starting her professional career late August 2021.
 She went back home and joined LASK in Linz, where she was two months.

-She moved to Greece, and played for OFI Crete W.F.C. in the 2023–24 Greek A Division season.
+She moved to Greece, and played for OFI in the 2023–24 Greek A Division season.

 Mid August 2024, she moved to Turkey, and signed with Trabzonspor to play in the Super League.